aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/hyperlinks/add-image-hyperlinks/_index.md

 {{% alert color="primary" %}}

-Hyperlinks are useful for accessing information on other worksheets, or on websites.
-Microsoft Excel lets users add hyperlinks on text in cells, and on images.
-Image hyperlinks can make navigating a worksheet easier, for example, as next and previous buttons, or logos that link to particular sites.
+Hyperlinks are useful for accessing information on other worksheets or on websites.
+Microsoft Excel lets users add hyperlinks to text in cells and to images.
+Image hyperlinks can make navigating a worksheet easier, for example, as next and previous buttons or logos that link to particular sites.
 This document explains how to insert image hyperlinks in a worksheet using Aspose.Cells.

 {{% /alert %}}